-The audio commentary accompanying this video suggests that circumcision is almost unknown in China, but not so, as we shall see.
-The young man in the lower left image looks circumcised to me!
-But it is clear that an uncircumcised bare glans is the popular option.
+The audio commentary that accompanied this video suggested that circumcision was almost unknown in China, but not so, as we shall see.
+In fact, the young man in the lower left image appears to be circumcised.
+But it is clear that an uncircumcised bare glans is a popular option.

 Circumcision in China has been increasing in recent years, in part because the newly well-off middle class perceive it as a good thing for their children, but also because young men with a covered glans demand, and can afford, it.
 (Understand that in this supposedly Communist country there is no free health care).
 Another factor is government support for circumciaion and the AIDS crisis has precipitated this.

 China Considers a Pro-Circumcision Policy BEIJING, (Reuters, 29.Nov.2007) :

 The rate of new HIV/AIDS infections in China is slowing and is now mainly being transmitted through sex, which the government could tackle with a circumcision campaign, the health minister said on Thursday.